maydanw/GFER/README.md

 Alone has a mutation in a gene called GFER.
 It is a single nucleotide (a letter in the DNA) change in each of his gene's copies.
 One is a stop codon (c.502C>T; p.Gln168*), while the other (c.421C>T; p.Pro141Ser) drastically changes the resulted protein structure.
 The disease has only 9 documented cases.
 All of the documented children suffer from a loss of mental abilities (neurodegenerative), severe muscle weakness (myopathy) and many other horrible symptoms.
 What is more, the disease is a progressive mitochondrial disease (meaning their state deteriorates over time) and a healthy child now is not an indication what his state will be in the next year, month, week or day.
 As it is an ultra-rare disease, there is no money or interest in it and no one had even tried to develop a treatment for it.

 I was sitting there, in that meeting, hearing the news with a single mantra looping in my mind: "Hear, Learn, Act".
 As we came back home, my wife and I, swore an oath:
-**This will not be his future! **
+**This will not be his future!**

 Since then, both of us left our jobs and set on a long track dedicating our time and efforts to this cause.

 I do hope to report good news from time to time.
-In the meanwhile, we are in a very lonely path and if you find this page relevant (due to walking on this path or from research perspective) drop me please a word at maydanw@gmail.com and let's disscuss about what can be done.
+In the meanwhile, we are on a very lonely path and if you find this page relevant (due to walking on this path or from research perspective) drop me please a word at maydanw@gmail.com and let's disscuss about what can be done.

 # Few words about GFER syndrome
 <a name="Few_words_about_GFER_syndrome"/>